The terminal and remote login

 Instructor note

-Use interactive document to vote for I found my terminal or I can not find my terminal
+Use the interactive document to vote for I found my terminal or I can not find my terminal

 What is SSH (Secure Shell)